gwu-cs2541-sp23/gwu-cs2541-sp23.github.io/hw2/hw2.md

 **Deadline:** Friday January 28th 11:59PM.
 Remember to hit *Submit!*

 **Hint:** The [Lab 2 slides and Instructor Playground Replit](/lab2) have a lot of useful information on using Flask templates!
+You should be using template syntax for `if` statements, `for` loops, and access to dictionary values!
 </blockquote>

 ## Requirements
-Your website should contain two types of pages:
+Your website should contain three types of pages:

  1. Home page (`/`): Should display a list of students in the class by name.
 Clicking on a student's name should take them to a student data page
  2. Student Data page: This should display a report about a specific student including: